Mount Tsurumi

 Mount Tsurumi (鶴見岳, Tsurumi-dake) is a 1374.5 m volcano in Beppu, Ōita, Japan.

 Outline

 Mount Tsurumi is a lava dome.
-It has several peaks, including, Mount Kuranoto, Mount Uchi, Mount Garan.
-This mountain is one of Japan 300 mountains, and a part of Aso Kujū National Park.
+It has several peaks, including Mount Kuranoto, Mount Uchi, and Mount Garan.
+This mountain is one of the Japan 300 mountains, and a part of Aso Kujū National Park.

 Route

 The easiest way to reach to the top of Mount Tsurumi is to use Kintetsu Beppu Ropeway.
 When walking up to the top, it takes about two hours from Toriimae Bus Stop and two and half hours from Higashi Tozanguchi Bus Stop.